The Independent Office for School Dispute Resolution resolves issues in Victorian government schools.

 Jo-Anne is an alternative dispute resolution lawyer with a particular interest in mental health and disability law and diverse experience across similar Review Panels, Boards and Tribunals.
 She has significant experience working with children and vulnerable cohorts and has a Bachelor of Arts, Bachelor of Laws and other Qualifications in mediation, leadership, investigations and training and assessment.
 She is currently the Principal Legal Officer for the Disability Services Commissioner, the Deputy Chair of the Patient Review Panel and a Senior Lecturer with Monash University.

-The following Office members are experts that may be engaged during the course of the dispute:
+The following office members are experts that may be engaged during a dispute:

 Experts in school education